kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/managing-stress-breathing-and-mindfulness.md

 </aside>

-The keys to managing stress that are explained in the above workbookd include:
+The keys to managing stress that are explained in the above workbook include:
 - Tracking your stress levels
 - Identifying your sources of stress
 - Practicing mindfulness regularly